Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs

-Reflectance spectra on a polished $ac$-plane are reported in the top panel of Fig. 1(b).
-The $e\parallel c$ spectra are fit with a dielectric function similar to Eq. \ref{0FieldDielectricEquation}: $\varepsilon(\omega)=\varepsilon_{\infty}+\sum_j \frac{\omega_sj^2}{\omega_0j^2-\omega^2-i\omega\gamma_j}$, which includes a Drude term, a broad oscillator centered at 42.5 meV, and two phonon terms at 31.6 meV and 23.3 meV.\cite{RamanTaAs} The fitted response functions $\sigma_1$ and $\varepsilon_1$ (parameters in supplemental material) are reported in the middle and bottom panels of Fig. 1(b), respectively.
+Reflectance spectra on a polished $ac$-plane are reported in the top panel of Fig. \ref{fig:conductivity}(b).
+The $e\parallel c$ spectra are fit with a dielectric function similar to Eq. \ref{0FieldDielectricEquation}: $\varepsilon(\omega)=\varepsilon_{\infty}+\sum_j \frac{\omega_sj^2}{\omega_0j^2-\omega^2-i\omega\gamma_j}$, which includes a Drude term, a broad oscillator centered at 42.5 meV, and two phonon terms at 31.6 meV and 23.3 meV.\cite{RamanTaAs} The fitted response functions $\sigma_1$ and $\varepsilon_1$ (parameters in Appendix C) are reported in the middle and bottom panels of Fig. \ref{fig:conductivity}(b), respectively.

-Figure 1(b) shows the optical response for $e\parallel c$ to be much weaker than for $e \parallel a$.
+Figure \ref{fig:conductivity}(b) reports a $e\parallel c$ optical response that exhibits a weaker metallic behavior than for $e\parallel a$.
 The reduced free-carrier Drude weight lowers the screened plasma frequency and the associated reflectivity plasma edge inflection point from 20 meV ($a$-axis) to 10 meV ($c$-axis), and no W1 IBT feature is observed at 25 meV.
 These differences in optical response are attributed to hole and W1 pocket anisotropy and higher scattering rate from surface preparation.
-The $c$-axis Fermi velocity of the trivial holes and W1 carriers are both expected to be an order of magnitude smaller than that along the $a$-axis.\cite{XuScience2015,yang2015weyl,Lv2015,arnold2016,LeeBansil2015} Since the semiclassical Dirac Drude spectral weight is proportional to $\vec{v}_Fn/k_F$, the small $c$-axis Fermi velocity markedly reduces the spectral weight, suppressing the W1 IBT peak.
-In contrast, W2 pockets are much more isotropic, leading to a larger relative contribution to the total optical response for $e\parallel c$.\cite{XuScience2015,yang2015weyl,Lv2015,arnold2016,LeeBansil2015} Also, the Drude scattering rate for $e\parallel a$ in the polished $ac$-plane is much larger than in the as-grown $ab$-plane,\cite{SOM} which is characteristic of a blemished surface layer.
+The $c$-axis Fermi velocity of the trivial holes and W1 carriers are both expected to be an order of magnitude smaller than that along the $a$-axis \cite{XuScience2015,yang2015weyl,Lv2015,arnold2016,LeeBansil2015}.
+Since the semiclassical Dirac Drude spectral weight is proportional to $n v_F/k_F$, the small $c$-axis Fermi velocity markedly reduces the spectral weight, suppressing the W1 IBT peak.
+In contrast, W2 pockets are much more isotropic, leading to a larger relative contribution to the total optical response for $e\parallel c$ \cite{XuScience2015,yang2015weyl,Lv2015,arnold2016,LeeBansil2015}.
+Also, the Drude scattering rate for measurements on the same polished $ac$-plane, but with $e\parallel a$, is much larger than in the as-grown $ab$-plane, which is characteristic of blemished surface layers.